 Field-hunting tip

-Look in dolomitic rocks in hydrothermal veins country — that is the host setting where launayite typically forms.
+Look in dolomitic rocks in hydrothermal veins country, the host setting where launayite typically forms.
 If you start seeing galena, sartorite, baumhauerite in float, you are in the right ground.
 Field specimens usually show a tabular to acicular crystals, often as striated prisms or in clusters habit, so train your eye for that shape before scanning the outcrop.